How DMSO Protects and Heals the Internal Organs

 •Many kidney autoimmune diseases result from immune deposits in the kidneys (one of which is Heymann nephritis, an experimentally induced form of nephritis where antibodies that target the kidneys are injected causing immune deposits on the glomerular walls).
 In a rat study of Heymann nephritis, DMSO was found to reduce protein leaking into the urine, suggesting it prevents autoimmune kidney damage.
 Another rat study (which was more detailed) also had similar results, as did a third rat study.

-•A study of 56 DMSO treated rats (and 48 controls) with lupus nephritis found that those who received DMSO had nearly normal kidneys, whereas the controls had significant damage to their kidneys.
+•A 1985, another 1985, and a 1987 study of DMSO treated rats (and controls) with lupus nephritis found that those who received DMSO had nearly normal kidneys, whereas the controls had significant damage to their kidneys.
+For example, one study found a 25.2% reduction in proteinuria after 5 months, a significantly reduced urine protein to creatinine ratio, and at 7 months, 83% of DMSO treated rats had normal kidneys whereas 75% of untreated rats had focal proliferative glomerulonephritis, crescents, and glomerular obsolescence (which correlate to serious kidney damage).

 Kidney Stones